-Rationale: The reasoning for maintaining remaining maturity levels greater than 7 years is to enable the State to proceed with redesigning its strategy should that be required in order to ensure that borrowing is contained within acceptable and manageable risk levels.

-High concentration of debt with a medium-term horizon could undermine the objective of the public debt management especially given the high level of uncertainty that currently exists in public finances due to the unforeseeable economic consequences of the Covid-19 pandemic which seems likely to continue, although at a slower pace, in 2022 as well.
+Rationale: The reasoning for maintaining remaining maturity levels greater than 7 years is to enable the State to proceed with redesigning its strategy, if that be required, in order to ensure that borrowing is contained within acceptable and manageable risk levels.
+High concentration of debt with a medium-term horizon could undermine the objective of the public debt management especially given the high level of uncertainty that currently exists in public finances due to the unforeseeable economic consequences from the continuation of Russia-Ukraine war and the EU sanctions effects which seems likely to continue and from the possibility of a new wave of Covid-19 pandemic which seems likely to continue, although at a slower pace, in 2023 as well.

-(ii) Target: The outstanding short-term debt, with initial issuance maturity up to 12 months, will not exceed 3% of the cumulative government debt for each of the years 2022, 2023 and 2024.
+(ii) Target: The outstanding short-term debt, with initial issuance maturity up to 12 months, will not exceed 3% of the cumulative government debt for each of the years 2023, 2024 and 2025.